 In 2021, my main strategy is helping each client’s home look its best online with careful planning, staging, and professional photography.
 The photo above didn’t just happen, it involved my staging team and a creative professional photographer to compose this warm and inviting space.

 We follow certain steps to add market appeal to every photo.
 It’s work.

-But right now, I know if you have some do-able home projects, they be just what you need to reduce your stress levels and see a brighter future at home.
+But right now, I know if you have some do-able home projects, they are just what you need to reduce your stress levels and see a brighter future at home.
 Really, it’s okay to pretend a little while improving your home and current lifestyle.

-Putting together plans to help my clients prepare their homes to appeal to the Vienna real estate market is always fun, but, these days, I know everyone is seeing their homes differently now that they are spending a lot of time at home during this awful pandemic.
+Putting together plans to help my clients prepare their homes to appeal to the real estate market is always fun, but, these days, I know everyone is seeing their homes differently now that they are spending a lot of time at home during this awful pandemic.

 So, here are some ideas of smart home projects that you can do now which will improve the look and feel of your house while riding out this storm.

 Here is a checklist to help you get rolling…